s4njk4n/XDC_Sentinel/README.md

 Notifications can be simultaneously sent to as many user devices as the purchaser requires.
 15 people responsible for your node's upkeep?
 No problems!
 Send notifications to all of them so the first available can fix the issue!

+- **Free Self-Hosted**: Fork & run in GitHub Actions (below).
+- **Paid Managed Service** (1200 XDC/node/year): I handle setup, hosting, & support.
+Launch deal to Dec 2026.
+Contact via [Telegram @s4njk4n](https://t.me/s4njk4n).
+30-day trial.
+See below for terms and details.

+For more about my projects, visit my website: [XDC Outpost](https://s4njk4n.github.io/XDCOutpost/).

-**Important Note**: XDC Sentinel is not affiliated with the XDC Network or any official entities.
+> **Important Note**: XDC Sentinel is not affiliated with the XDC Network or any official entities.
 It is an independent monitoring service provided for informational purposes only.

-For more about my projects, visit my website: [XDC Outpost](https://s4njk4n.github.io/XDCOutpost/).
+## 🚀 Free Setup: Self-Host in Your Repo

+1. **Fork this repo** (click the button in the top-right corner).

+2. **Set Up ntfy.sh Notifications**
+   ntfy.sh is a free, open-source service for push notifications to your phone or browser—no account needed!
+   - **Step 1**: Download the ntfy app (iOS/Android) from [ntfy.sh/apps](https://ntfy.sh/apps) or use the web app at [ntfy.sh](https://ntfy.sh).
+   - **Step 2**: Create a "topic" (like a channel name)—just pick a unique, random string (e.g., `xdc-node-alerts-xyz123`).
+This is your private subscription key.
+   - **Step 3**: Subscribe: In the app, tap "+" and enter your topic.
+You'll get instant pushes when alerts fire.
+   - **Tips**: Topics are public if guessed, so make them long/random.
+No email/SMS needed—it's all push-based.
+For details, see [ntfy docs](https://docs.ntfy.sh/subscribe/).

+3. **Add secret** (Settings > Secrets & variables > Actions > New repository secret):
+   - Name: `NODES_CSV`
+   - Value (multiline CSV):
+     ```csv
+     Name,IP,P2P_Port,ntfy_Topic
+     Node1,123.456.789.102,30303,xdc-node-alerts-xyz123
+     Node2,192.0.2.1,30303,another-topic-abc456
+     ```
+     (IPs anonymized in alerts with last two octets, e.g., "x.y".)

+4. **Test it**: Go to the Actions tab > XDC Sentinel Monitoring > Run workflow > Run.
+Check your phone for a test alert if online.

+5. **Automate**: It's set to run hourly via cron (edit the `.yml` file for a different frequency).

+**Debug Tips**: No alerts?
+Verify your topic in the app/logs.
+The script tests connectivity first.

+Runs free on GitHub's Ubuntu runners.
+State persists via cache; logs auto-clean daily.

+### ⚠️ Security Notes
+- **Use secrets only**—never commit CSV/IPs to code.
+- Public fork safe: Secrets don't fork/leak.
+- ntfy topics: Treat as passwords—public exposure risks spam.
+- Enable GitHub security alerts & 2FA.
+- Test with dummy data first.

+**Debug Tips**:
+- Logs in Actions output (xdc_monitor.log).
+- Connectivity issues?
+Script skips if offline.
+- Port blocked?
+GitHub runners are cloud-based—firewalls may vary.

+## 💰 Paid Service: Outsourced Monitoring

 [![Purchase Now](https://img.shields.io/badge/Purchase%20Now-4CAF50?style=for-the-badge&logo=telegram&logoColor=white)](https://t.me/s4njk4n?text=Hi%20s4njk4n.%20I%27m%20interested%20in%20purchasing%20access%20to%20XDC%20Sentinel.)

-## What You Are Purchasing
+### What You Are Purchasing
 By purchasing access to XDC Sentinel notifications, you are **not** purchasing the XDC Sentinel software, or any ownership rights.
 Instead, you are paying for:
 - Subscription to personalized notifications for your specified XDC node(s) P2P ports, delivered via an iOS/Android notification application.
 - The service of configuring and maintaining the monitoring for your node(s) in the backend workflow.

-## Pricing and Subscription Terms
+### Pricing and Subscription Terms
 - _(**Launch deal**: Purchases made in 2025 will cover until December 31st 2026)._
 - **Risk-free Trial**: Your first 30 days of using XDC Sentinel are considered a trial period.
 If you decide not to continue within these 30 days, your payment will be fully refunded.
 - **Price**: A flat fee of 1200 XDC (per node) covers service for the current year January 1st to December 31st only (no prorated discounts based on purchase date). _(**Launch deal**: Purchases made in 2025 will cover until December 31st 2026)._